peopleempoweringpolitics

 No Candidate

 The other major drawback is you require computers to work out the complicated percentage formula, of additional votes to other candidates.
-Theres no individual constituency link per elect.

 Proportional Past the Post

 Proportional Past the Post (PPP) will have one large constituency (LC), which will house their small constituencies (SC) for individual elects.
-The electorate will vote in their local SC first and their results will be sent to their LC.
+The electorate will vote in their local SC and their results will be sent to their LC.

-If two or more parties have candidates that are "ranked qualified" in the same SC, then the candidate with the highest vote share wins.
-If for some reason no qualified candidate is available, then the highest local vote share elects, which might be from a losing party.
+If for some reason no qualified candidate is available, then the highest local vote share elects, which might be from a losing party with no winning qualifications.

 Constituencies